Immpression-Dev-Team/immpression/README.md

 ```

 - -d stands for "detached", this means the docker network will run the containers in the background, keeping the current terminal open to be used.
 - -v stands for "volumes", in this case it means that it will delete the cached volumes in the docker containers.
-There is a data folder that folder locally that holds data for the backend if you are using the app not using the production database.
+There is a data folder locally that holds data for the backend if you are using the app not using the production database.
 Deleting the data folder locally and using -v when bringing the container down will reset the database.
-- -f stands "follow", running `docker logs <container_name>` without -f will only show the logs that already happened, -f will keep the logs open and show logs as they happen until closed.
+- -f stands for "follow", running `docker logs <container_name>` without -f will only show the logs that already happened, -f will keep the logs open and show logs as they happen until closed.

 There are many more commands and flags, but these are the ones you will need to use the most.